Intrinsic tension in the supernova sector of the local Hubble constant measurement and its implications: Analysis

 The values of the Hubble constant measured for models A, B, C and listed in Table~\ref{bestmodels} are obtained for a SN absolute magnitude defined for the same reference colour as in the baseline model ($c_{\rm ref}=0$).
 Since the reference colour is very close to the median colour in both SN samples, the resulting constraints on the Hubble constant agree fairly well with the result from the baseline model.
 For small reference colours, i.e., $|c_{\rm ref}|<1$, we derive from eq.~(\ref{deltamu}) that the best fit Hubble constant shifts by $\Delta H_{0}$ with respect to its value obtained for $c_{\rm ref}=0$ as given by the following equation:

 Using the above approximation we can show that models A, B or C can recover the {\em Planck} value of the Hubble constant respectively for $c_{\rm ref}\approx-0.16,-0.13, -0.18$.
 The reference colours required to obtain the {\em Planck} value of the Hubble constant coincide with the blue end of the observed colour distribution in the cosmological and calibration sample.
-Interestingly, the reference colour for the preferred model B is within the $1\sigma$ range of the intrinsic colour distribution derived from the Pantheon+ SN sample \citep{Popovic2021}.
+Interestingly, the reference colour for the preferred model B is within the $1\sigma$ range of the intrinsic colour distribution derived from the Pantheon+ SN sample assuming an exponential distribution of dust reddening \citep{Popovic2021}.